 Artificial intelligence seems like a 21st-century concept.
-Practically every futuristic sci-fi film features self-aware, humanoid robots.
-But you might be surprised to learn that artificial intelligence originated in the 1930s.
+Practically every futuristic sci-fi film features self-aware robots.
+But here's one of the lesser-known facts about artificial intelligence: its history has roots in ancient Greece.
+AI as we know it today originated in the 1930s.

-Granted, back then, it was mostly just theories.
+Back then, it was mostly just theories and speculation.
 At the time, neuroscientists were investigating the electrical properties of the brain.
-These discoveries led researchers to wonder if it was possible to create an “electrical brain”.
+These discoveries led researchers to wonder if it was possible to create an “electronic brain".

-Here are a few more fun facts about the field of artificial intelligence.
+Here are a few more fun facts about artificial intelligence.

 Up to 95% of customer service interactions will take place on AI-enabled platforms by 2025